Shakiela Davies known as Shakiela

 Shakiela has published and disseminated her research nationally and internationally (Spain, Canada).

-Shakiela has 6 years experience as a Research Methods/Psychology Tutor.
+Shakiela has been teaching in a university setting for 10 years with 6 years experience as a Research Methods/Psychology Tutor.
 Has taught home and international students on a range of BPS accredited psychology modules.
 She is committed to students well-being and giving them the best opportunity to achieve academically and strive.
 She has worked as an Assistant Clinical Psychologist (NHS) for the Aneurin Bevan Health Board and is currently reviewing (along with other colleagues) clinical data from recent therapeutic group interventions (Stress Control/ACT).

 Foundation: Mental Health and Well Being